Freezing Sushi to Perfection

 Now that we are in the clear about the issues surrounding freezing, and have a good idea as to what drip loss and freezing thresholds are, we can now move onto the results of Flash Freezing.

-Flash Freezing : After Freezing
+Flash Freezing Sushi : After Freezing

-As seen in the pictures above, the sushi has been frozen completely from all directions via the 360° Degree cooling of the 3D Freezer.
+As seen in the pictures above, the sushi has been frozen completely from all directions via the 360° cooling of the 3D Freezer.

-The product has maintained the same shape and size as it was prior to being frozen and the ice crystallization can be easily seen on the surface of the sushi.
-Please note the size of the ice crystals on the surface of the sushi.
+The frozen sushi has maintained the same shape and size as it was prior to being frozen and the ice crystallization can be easily seen on the surface of the sushi.
+Please note the size of the ice crystals on the surface of the frozen sushi.
 Smaller ice crystals are a good indicator of high quality freezing.
 Larger ice crystals are indicative of irregular and inefficient freezing.
 In addition to this, larger ice crystals also cause more damage to the cells and the internal structure of the food, leading to reduction in quality and texture.

 Given that the process of freezing is complete, we now wait up to an hour for the product to defrost at room temperature.
-Based on the average temperature of the location where the product is being frozen, the defrost time may vary.
+Based on the average temperature of the location where the sushi is being frozen, the defrost time may vary.

 Flash Frozen Sushi : After Defrosting